fbpx App Store Google Play

 For more information on mobile wallets and digital payment apps, visit our blog: What Is a Mobile Wallet?
 A Beginner’s Guide

-4. Be vigilant.
 When using your smartphone, avoid clicking random links in texts or emails.
-The sender’s phone or email account could be compromised and send malicious links to you without their knowledge giving scammers your sensitive information such as a password, username, bank account information, credit card details, etc.
+The sender’s phone or email account could be compromised and send malicious links to you without their knowledge, giving scammers your sensitive information such as a password, username, bank account information, credit card details, etc.

 For more information, visit our blog: How to Spot a Phishing Scam

-5. Enable your phone’s security features and keep them updated—this is the first line of defense between your information and hackers.
+Updated your security features – this is the first line of defense between your information and hackers.
 Software updates may seem like a hassle, but they protect your device against dangerous malware.

 For more information, visit our blog: Maximize Security on Devices